Reflecting on Consumption

 explored in

-Morgan Spurlock’s recent movie
+Morgan Spurlock’s recent movie The

-Greatest Movie Ever Sold. (
+Movie Ever Sold.
+(On

-What we buy impacts the world’s people, communities, and environment.
+What we buy impacts the world’s people, communities, and

-Money is an important part of how we engage as local / global citizens:
+Money is an important part of how we engage as local / global

 as consumers, borrowers, savers, investors, donors, and organization